-- No subfolder: With this option, the files you import will be stored in the base folder - Custom: When you choose this option, a Custom Project Subfolder box will appear.
-Click it to enter a name for the Subfolder for that media type. - Today: Your imports will go to a subfolder named with the current date, in the format "2012-10-25". - Creation date: Each imported file will be stored in a subfolder named with the creation date of the asset, in the same format as above.
-When multiple assets are brought in a single import operation, this may mean creating or updating multiple folders.
+- No subfolder: With this option, the files you import will be stored in the base folder. - Custom: When you choose this option, a Custom Project Subfolder box will appear.
+Click it to enter a name for the Subfolder for that media type.

-- Current month: This is the same as the Today option but without the day portion, e.g. "2012-10". - Scene detection: This sets the default detection method for scene detection.
-"The Scene Detection Options window" on page 311. - Stop motion: This sets the default import method for the frames you capture with the Stop Motion feature.
-See "Stop motion" on page 333.
+- Today: Your imports will go to a subfolder named with the current date, in the format "2017-10-25". - Creation date: Each imported file will be stored in a subfolder named with the creation date of the asset, in the same format as above.
+When multiple assets are brought in a single import operation, this may mean creating or updating multiple folders. - Current month: This is the same as the Today option but without the day portion, e.g. "2017-10". - Scene detection: This sets the default detection method for scene detection.
+"Scene detection settings for Capture Video" on page 203. - Stop motion: This sets the default import method for the frames you capture with the Stop Motion feature.
+See "Stop motion" on page 213.